New Zealand Need 107 To Win After Sarfaraz, Pant Heroics - UrduPoint

 "I think we've got to be confident going out there tomorrow and hopefully for the crowd's sake the rain stays away and we get the chance to have a crack at the total."

-New Zealand will attempt on Sunday's final day to wrap up their first victory over India since 1988.
+New Zealand will attempt on Sunday's final day to wrap up their first victory in India since 1988.
 The Black Caps have won just two Tests in India, including one in 1969.

 The lowest target ever defended successfully in a Test by India was 107 against Australia at Mumbai's Wankhede Stadium in 2004.